A topic from the subject of Biochemistry in Chemistry.

 6. Visualize the DNA Fragments:

-• Expose the gel to UV light and observe the DNA fragments.
-The DNA fragments will fluoresce under UV light due to the ethidium bromide.
+• Expose the gel to UV (or blue) light and observe the DNA fragments.
+The DNA fragments will fluoresce under UV light due to the ethidium bromide (or show up as bands with a safer stain).

 • Compare the size of the PCR product with the DNA ladder to determine the approximate size of the amplified DNA fragment.